NoaFilosof08/SEI-project-1/README.md

 # Project 1: RuPaul's Space Invaders
 ### Overview
-RuPaul's Space invaders is a broser-based arcade stlye game.
+RuPaul's Space invaders is a browser-based arcade stlye game.
 It tests your speed by challenging you to kill all the aliens before they get to you.
 You need to kill all the aliens before the game is over in order to win.
 This was my first project in General Assembly's Software Engineering Immersive course.
 It was an individual project assigned to us after 3 weeks of learning.
 It was the first real-life implementation of JavaScript.
-Repo for SEI project 1

 ## My game
 You can find the hosted version of my game here: https://noafilosof08.github.io/SEI-project-1/